avdol0521/live-breh/content/h4k2liv3/Task files/kali common commands and stuff.md

 		- can do this as well to combine files :D
 ## file manipulation stuff:
 - `touch` to create files
+	- touch filename{1..20} creates 20 files with indexes
 - `nano` or `vim` or `mousepad` or `code` to use as an editor
 - `echo`
 	- can be used with `>` or `>>` or other stuff with pipes n shit to do more advanced stuff. can do the same with `cat` as well
 - `>` to insert and `>>` to append
 - `sed` (stream editor)
 	- `sed -i 's/(the text you wanna replace)/(the text you wanna replace it with)/g' filename`
 		- `-i` edits the file in place
 		- `s` stands for substitute
 			- can specify the line number before `s` to specify which line number to apply the substitution to
 		- `g` is global. basically applies the change to all occurrences
 	- `sed 'nd' filename`
 		- `n` specify the line you wanna delete like 2 if you wanna delete the 2nd line
 		- `d` specifies that you wanna delete it
 	- `sed '/^$/d' file`
 		- removes empty lines
 - `sort`
 	- `sort filename -o filename`
 		- saves the sorted file into itself
 	- can do `-u` to get unique lines as well
+- head -5 filename
+- tail -5 filename
+- split -l 10
+- ln -s filename newfilename
+## system commands
+- env to view all env variables
+- service start/stop/restart
+	- apache2 for webservers
+- jobs to see suspended jobs
+- fg %ID to foreground suspended jobs
+- bg %ID to background job
+- nohup to give a running process immortality hqhqhqhq
+- proc cpuinfo
 ## other stuff:
 - `passwd`
 	- changes the pass for the specified user